ChrisTheCoolHut/Rocket-Shot/README.md

 Backwards program slice stitching for automatic CTF problem solving.

 Rocket Shot uses [angr](https://github.com/angr/angr) to concolically analyze basic blocks in a given program, running from the start of the block to the end, looking for interactions with a file descriptor.
-When reaching that condition, the node's predessor's are "stitched" into the exploration path and then n-predessor based paths are explored attempting to reveal more modified file descriptor contents.
+When reaching that condition, the basic block's control flow graph predessor's are "stitched" into the exploration path and then n-predessor based paths are explored attempting to reveal more modified file descriptor contents.
 This process continually iterates until terminated with Ctrl+C.

 This technique is inspired in part by angr's [Backward Slice analyzer](https://docs.angr.io/built-in-analyses/backward_slice).